 The Company has unfunded supplemental retirement plans with executive officers.
 The plans require various annual contributions for the participants based upon compensation levels and age.
 All participants are fully vested.
-At June 30, 2015 and 2014, the supplemental retirement plan liability was \$4.1 million, respectively, of which \$1.2 million and \$0.7 million were recorded in other current liabilities and \$2.9 million and \$3.4 million were recorded in other long-term liabilities, respectively.
+At June 30, 2016 and 2015, the supplemental retirement plan liability was \$2.4 million and \$4.1 million, respectively, of which \$1.5 million and \$1.2 million were recorded in other current liabilities and \$0.9 million and \$2.9 million were recorded in other long-term liabilities, respectively.
 The Company maintains supplemental retirement plans, collectively referred to as the Supplemental Plan, which provides for additional annual defined contributions toward retirement benefits to certain of the Company's executive officers.
-For fiscal 2015, 2014 and 2013, the benefit obligation was increased by interest expense of \$0.5 million, \$1.4 million and \$0.5 million, deposits of \$0.3 million, \$0.3 million and \$0.5 million, and decreased by payments of \$0.9 million, \$3.1 million and \$1.3 million, respectively.
+For fiscal years 2016, 2015 and 2014, the benefit obligation was increased by interest expense of \$0.5 million, \$0.5 million and \$1.4 million, deposits of \$0.2 million, \$0.3 million and \$0.3 million, and decreased by payments of \$1.0 million, \$0.9 million and \$3.1 million, respectively.
 Funds of the deferred compensation plans are held in a Rabbi Trust.
 The assets held in the Rabbi Trust are not available for general corporate purposes.
 The Rabbi Trust is subject to creditor claims in the event of insolvency, but otherwise must be used only for purposes of providing benefits under the plans.
-As of June 30, 2015, the Company's deferred compensation plan assets, held in the Rabbi Trust, were invested in stock and bond funds and are recorded in the consolidated balance sheets at fair market value.
-As of June 30, 2015 and 2014, the fair market value of the assets held in the Rabbi Trust were \$3.5 million, respectively, \$1.1 million and \$0.7 million, respectively, of the assets are classified as other current assets and \$2.4 million and \$3.1 million, respectively, are classified as other noncurrent assets in the consolidated balance sheets.
+As of June 30, 2016, the Company's deferred compensation plan assets, held in the Rabbi Trust, were invested in stock and bond funds and are recorded in the consolidated balance sheets at fair market value.
+As of June 30, 2016 and 2015, the fair market value of the assets held in the Rabbi Trust were \$2.3 million and \$3.5 million, respectively, \$1.5 million and \$1.1 million, respectively, of the assets are classified as other current assets in the consolidated balance sheets.
 These assets are classified as Level 2 in accordance with fair value accounting as discussed in Note 1.